cloudcreativity/laravel-json-api/docs/upgrade.md

 | URL
 |--------------------------------------------------------------------------
 |
-| The API's url, made up of a host and API namespace.
+| The API's url, made up of a host, URL namespace and route name prefix.
 |
 | If a JSON API is handling an inbound request, the host will always be
-| detected from the request.
-In other circumstances (e.g. broadcasting),
+| detected from the inbound HTTP request.
+In other circumstances
-| the host will be taken from the setting here.
-If it is `null`, the
+| (e.g. broadcasting), the host will be taken from the setting here.
-| `app.url` config setting is used as the default.
+| If it is `null`, the `app.url` config setting is used as the default.
 |
+| The name setting is the prefix for route names within this API.
+|
 */
 'url' => [
     'host' => null,
     'namespace' => '/api/v1',
+    'name' => 'api:v1:',
 ],
 ```